 Each year, Casio holds Life Planning Seminars for employees who have just reached age 53 or age 58.
 The seminars cover topics such as the pension system, as well as living costs, taxes, and health after retirement.
 This provides participants with an awareness of these issues while they are still working, and helps them plan their post-retirement lives.
 Taught by an outside instructor, the seminars also provide financial information including details on the costs required to sustain full retirement.
 These learning opportunities have been well received by participants.

-Prioritizing local hiring and promotion at subsidiaries outside Japan

-Along with the globalization of its operations, Casio is actively pursuing local hiring at its sites outside Japan.
+In fiscal 2013, Casio launched the Second Career Working Group as part of its Diversity Project.
+Together with members of the working group, which includes senior employees, the company is incorporating opinions from the perspective of the persons concerned into discussions aimed at creating systems and an environment where employees can work with enthusiasm regardless of age.
+Prioritizing local hiring and promotion at subsidiaries outside Japan Along with the globalization of its operations, Casio is actively pursuing local hiring at its sites outside Japan.
 The aim is to promote management that is responsive to local conditions in each country, as a truly global company.
 This is being done not just in manufacturing, but also in various other fields.
 Number of Casio Group employees

 ^{} This includes only regular employees

 Initiatives in hiring

 The Casio Group Code of Conduct states that "we will respect all fundamental human rights, and will not engage in any form of discrimination."
 Casio provides equal employment opportunities to anyone with the desire to work.

 Casio also endorses the Japan Business Federation's charter of hiring ethics.
 The company strives to avoid early hiring of undergraduate university students to minimize any impact on their studies.
 It also conducts voluntary explanation meetings at universities around the country and holds hiring events at different times during the day and week, splitting up selection periods into four or five different times.
 In this way, Casio is striving to provide hiring opportunities to as many students as possible.

 Human resources data

 Number of employees in Japan

-Number of employees in Japan (7 to or one or maron 2010)
+(As of end of March 2014)

 Casio Computer Co., Ltd. Group companies in Japan Total

-Male 2,317 1,461 3,778 (85%)

-Female 359 291 650 (15%)

-Total 2,676 1,752 4,428
+Male 2,344 1,337 3,681(85%)

+Female 384 270 654(15%)

+Total 2,728 1,607 4,335

 Number of employees hired in FY 2013 in Japan

-(April 1, 2013)
+(April 1, 2014)

-(As of end of March 2013)

 Casio Computer Co., Ltd. Group companies in Japan Total

-Male 34 11 45(68%)

-Female 16 4 20(32%)

-Total 50 15 65
+Male 35 3 38(67%)

+Female 19 0 19(33%)

+Total 54 3 57

 Average years of service in Japan

-(As of end of March 2013)
+(As of end of March 2014)

+The same of the sa

 Casio Computer Co., Ltd. Group companies in Japan Total

-Male 20.2 16.0 18.5
+Male 20.5 17.1 19.2

-Female 14.2 16.7 15.3
+Female 14.2 18.0 15.7

-Total 19.4 16.2 18.0
+Total 19.6 17.3 18.7

 Average employee age in Japan

-(As of end of March 2013)
+(As of end of March 2014)

 Casio Computer Co., Ltd. Group companies in Japan Total

-Male 46.1 46.5 46.2

-Female 39.3 42.2 40.6

-Total 45.2 45.8 45.4
+Male 46.7 46.9 46.7

+Female 39.6 43.0 41.0

+Total 45.7 46.3 45.9

 Creating Supportive Workplaces

 Casio regards it as crucial to create workplaces where employees can work enthusiastically with job satisfaction and in a state of physical and mental health.
 It has prepared a number of support programs and strives to foster a corporate culture that accepts diverse working styles.
 Recognizing its initiatives to date, in 2009 the Japanese Ministry of Health, Labour and Welfare granted Casio the Kurumin mark for helping to foster the next generation.
 This certification recognizes Casio as a company that actively supports employees' efforts to balance work and family life.